Road categorization plan

 Does the road categorization plan also solve unwanted through traffic (creeping traffic)?

-The Road Categorization Plan is not intended to solve unwanted through traffic, but serves as a guideline in road redesign processes.
-The influence of speed limits on roads is limited on existing traffic flows.
-The unwanted through traffic through Wassenaar is caused by longer travel times and travel distance via A44/N44.
-The problem is not solved with more 30 km/h roads.
+The Road Classification Plan is not intended to address undesirable through traffic, but serves as a guideline for road redesign processes.
+The impact of the speed limit on existing traffic flows is limited.
+Undesirable through traffic through Wassenaar is caused by longer travel times and greater travel distances via the A44/N44.
+The problem will not be solved by introducing more 30 km/h roads, but this may have a positive effect.
+This will be taken into account in the evaluation.

 Can I see the license plate survey about sneak traffic in Wassenaar?